-d) Wedge the governor, fully open.
+d) Insert a matchwood into the governor, and wedge it fully opened.
 Then loosen the breaker plate holding screws, and turn the braker plate.
 When the points just start to open (the testing lamp lights up), tighten the holding screws.
 (Do not fully loosen the breaker plate holding screw, because the breaker plate tends to shift its position).
 Turning the breaker plate in the engine rotation direction causes ignition timing to delay, and turning it in the opposite direction advances ignition timing.
 (Figs. VII-5-17 and 18)